 About Course

-Buildings, including industrial and commercial buildings, consume 45% of total electricity generation from the main grid or other local generations, leading to global warming and a significant high CO2 emission to the environment.
+Buildings, including industrial and commercial buildings, consume about 40% of total electricity generation from the main grid or other local generations, leading to global warming and a significant high CO2 emission to the environment.

 Almost 50% of building energy consumption is attributed to air conditioning systems.
 In tropical regions like Singapore, space cooling is essential for industrial or commercial buildings throughout the year to improve productivity, comfort level and indoor air quality.
-Chiller plants are an essential part of buildings and consume a significant amount of energy.
-With that, this module focuses on the fundamentals of chiller plants and their associated components, such as blowers, fans, piping networks, and ducting networks.
-The operation of a chiller plant is also paramount to optimising the energy consumption required for cooling.
+As chiller plants are an essential part of the cooling infrastructure in building and consume a significant amount of energy, this module focuses on the how to optimize the cooling system energy consumption by understanding through the fundamental of chiller plants and their associated components such as chillers, pumps, cooling towers and controls.
+The operational strategies of a chiller plant is also paramount to optimising the energy consumption required for cooling.
 Thus, the selection of a chiller plays a considerable role in such energy-efficient operation of the plant.

 This module focuses on the chiller plants and includes the following sub-topics:

-- The fundamentals of chiller plants and their associated components
+- Fundamental of Chiller plants and their associated components

 - Waterside circulation system

-- The fundamentals of cooling towers and their operation
+- Fundamentals of Cooling towers and their operation

 Who Should Attend